efficient use of natural resources

 The centre already has its own police and bus station, and as part of the new plans we’re in discussions with Leeds City Council about delivering a dedicated train station on the site too.

 It’s not just public transport that’s expanding, many retailers are grasping the opportunity to take more space for their stores.
 The biggest expansion has been undertaken by Next, who have invested £6m in moving to a 55,000 sq ft unit, creating a new Yorkshire flagship store.

 White Rose takes its name from the traditional symbol for the House of York, which is appropriate given how well it is embedded in the area and how important it is to local life.

-Its convenient retail mix includes grocery shopping as well as clothing and fashion brands, which means it has always had a family vibe.
+Its retail mix combines convenience, grocery shopping as well as clothing and fashion brands, which means it has always had a family vibe.
 The centre’s staff pride themselves on offering a “warm Yorkshire welcome” to all visitors, and our 100 staff frequently collaborate with our sister development, Trinity Leeds, in city-wide campaigns and special events.

 While Trinity remains the heartbeat of Leeds city centre, White Rose sits within a valley to the south, in between the areas of Middleton, Beeston and Morley.
 And with 40% of its 3,500 employees living within these neighbouring areas, the centre has a local, family-friendly charm and a key role in the community.

 With 5,000 free parking spaces as well as good public transport links, White Rose continues to be a place where customers return time and again, and always receive a warm welcome.

 With the changes we've made and the amenities we've added, we’re not just seeing more customers and getting longer visits – we’re also creating more jobs and increasing the site’s potential too.
 All in all, the future at White Rose looks rosy indeed.

 £150m - £200m